lemval/API-specifications/source/api-design-rules/rule_021.md

 #### Exceptions

-The use of *Dynamic sets* as an enumeration is **not** allowed in REST APIs because a change in the range of allowed values will break the API and thus forces all API clients to update to a new version.
-Depending on the API scope, the impact of these changes can be severe.
-Dynamic sets muse thus be exchanged otherwise whilst the allowed values of these sets are exchanged using an alternative mechanism (such as the service design documentation).
+The use of *Dynamic sets* as enumerations is **not** allowed in REST APIs because a change in the range of allowed values is a breaking change and forces all API clients to update to a new version.
+Therefore, dynamic sets should be exchanged through other means, while the permitted values are provided via an alternative mechanism - such as service design documentation.

 </details>